Updated February 2019

 - Buy used – you’re much better off with a high-quality used stroller than a brand new cheap stroller that won’t last.
 Like exercise equipment collecting dust in everyone’s basement, many people buy good joggers and don’t end up using them.
 At the end of the day, I’d rather have a used BMW than a brand new Kia.
 Just sayin’.

 - Buy new – with plans to re-sell it when you’re done.
-The strollers I recommend here (outside of the Schwinn) should hold up well over time and give you pretty good re-sale value, especially if you take good care of it.
+The strollers I recommend here (with the exception of the Baby Trend Expedition Double Jogger) should hold up well over time and give you pretty good re-sale value, especially if you take good care of it.

 Better yet, do both!

-Here are the best double jogging strollers, from least to most expensive:
+Here are the best double jogging strollers, from least to most expensive (full reviews below):

 Best Double Jogging Strollers

 $ — Baby Trend Expedition Double Jogger ~ $199 – Economy double jogger that works for many, but many complain about front wheel problems.

 $$$ — BOB Revolution Duallie Flex 3.0 & Pro ~ $647 & $689 – Top Pick (tie) – Our favorite (tie) swivel wheel all-terrain/jogging stroller with air-filled tires.
 Excellent build quality, will last forever (and high re-sale value).
 The “push” and maneuverability is like no other, but the fold is a bit cumbersome.
 Perfect for runners and all-terrain enthusiasts alike.
 In this category, see also Thule Urban Glide 2 Double.